Updated March 13, 2026 · By Jake Embers

 Can I cook just one shoulder instead of two?

 Absolutely.
-Cut all the ingredients in half, but keep the cooking process identical.
-One 8-10 lb shoulder will feed 10-12 people generously.
-The timing stays roughly the same since you're cooking to internal temperature, not by weight alone.
+Cut all ingredients in half, but keep the process identical.
+One 8-10 lb shoulder feeds 10-12 people generously.
+Timing stays roughly the same since you're cooking to internal temperature, not by weight.

 What if I don't have 14 hours to smoke?

-You can bump the temperature up to 275°F to shave off 2-3 hours of cooking time.
+Bump temperature to 275°F to save 2-3 hours of cooking time.
 The bark won't be quite as thick, but you'll still get excellent results.
 I've done this for weeknight dinners when I started late.

 How far ahead can I make pulled pork?

-Cooked and shredded pork keeps in the refrigerator for 4 days or freezes for up to 3 months.
-Reheat gently in a slow cooker with a splash of apple juice or broth to restore moisture.
-It actually tastes better the next day after the flavors meld.
+Cooked and shredded pork keeps refrigerated for 4 days or frozen for 3 months.
+Reheat gently in a slow cooker with apple juice to restore moisture.
+It actually tastes better the next day after flavors meld.

 Should I trim the fat cap?

-Leave most of it on.
-I trim any pieces thicker than 1/4 inch, but that fat renders during cooking and bastes the meat naturally.
-Some of my best shoulders had gnarly, uneven fat caps that looked ugly going on but produced incredibly juicy meat.
+Leave most of it.
+I trim pieces thicker than 1/4 inch, but that fat renders during cooking and bastes the meat naturally.
+Some of my best shoulders had gnarly, uneven fat caps that looked terrible going on but produced incredibly juicy meat.